 (American, b.
 1973; resides in Chicago, IL)

-Jason Reblando has long been interested in the intersections of urban planning, power structures, nature, and the effect all these have on communities.
+For his series, New Deal Utopias, Reblando has long been interested in the intersections of urban planning, power structures, nature, and the effect all these have on communities.
 In 2009 he began researching and photographing the “Greenbelt Towns,” planned and cooperatively managed communities developed from 1935 to 1938 as part of the New Deal public works programs.
 The three resulting towns, which still exist today, are: Greenbelt, Maryland; Greenhills, Ohio; and Greendale, Wisconsin.
 Under the direction of Rexford Tugwell–the director of the Resettlement Administration (RA) who hired his former student, Roy Stryker, to head the RA’s photography project–these towns were planned as utopian communities.
 These communities were meant to combine the economic and social advantages of cities with the natural environment of the countryside where displaced farmers and impoverished families could settle.
 Amid accusations of socialism, the development of more communities stopped, and after World War II, Congress ordered the U.S. Housing Administration to sell the towns.
 New Deal Utopias (2009-2011) measures the historical distance from the New Deal to today through examining how urban planning and the built environment attempt to address social problems and desires.